 At the time, his historic goal was a real bolt from the blue that had spectators wide-eyed in disbelief.
 To conjure such daring at a moment of incredible tension and importance was nothing short of amazing, yet it was moments like that which helped Zidane secure his place at the pinnacle of the game time after time.

-That said, his gargantuan footprints continue to tread all over the beautiful game as he’s now nurturing the youth of today at his current role as head coach with Real Madrid Castilla.
+That said, his gargantuan footprints continue to tread all over the beautiful game as he’s now nurturing the stars of today in his current role as head coach of Real Madrid.
 Not only that but his very own offspring look ready to continue the legendary legacy he helped plant as a teenager.

 With his four sons, Enzo, Theo, Elyaz and Luca, all coming through the Madridista’s youth academy, the future looks bright, and we could feel even more aftershocks from his legendary footfalls.
 Indeed, if they possess even a fraction of the ingenuity and class their father did on the field of play, it’s highly likely football fans will see another Zidane win a few more prestigious titles and winners’ medals.